 Expansion of the railroad was interrupted by the Civil War, but afterward was soon resumed, and by 1865, it was the first railroad to serve Kansas City.

 Gould remained in control of the Missouri Pacific until 1915.
 Two years later, the line was merged with the St. Louis, Iron Mountain, and Southern Railway (SLIMS) and reorganized.
-The company later acquired or gained a controlling interest in other Texas lines, including the Gulf Coast Lines, International-Great Northern Railroad, and the Texas and Pacific Railway.
+Later, the company acquired or gained a controlling interest in other Texas lines, including the Gulf Coast Lines, International-Great Northern Railroad, and the Texas and Pacific Railway.